codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 <br />

 <!--
-IS it possible to create an Heterogesoud array in swift.
+IS it possible to create an Heterogesoud array in Swift?
 // Swift docs say the following "An array stores values of the same type in an ordered list."
-// Is it possbile to create an array that contains only Int and Strings?
+// Is it possible to create an array that contains only Int and Strings?
 For eg: [1,2,"fizz",4,"buzz"] ?
 -->